counter

 Applications of TPU Filaments

-TPU’s easy processability and versatility make it ideal for serval applications.
-Let’s discuss the main applications.
+TPU’s easy processability and versatility make it ideal for several applications.
+Let’s discuss the leading applications.

 • Mobile Cases